purpleweb/motus-app/README.md

 ## Description

-This project is an open source Motus/Wordle-like video game written with React.
+This project is an open source Wordle-like app made with React.

 ## Live project